vercel/next.js/packages/next/README.md

 - `out/about/index.html` - Optimized AMP page

-During export Next.js automatically detects if a page is hybrid AMP and output the AMP version to `page.amp/index.html`.
+During export Next.js automatically detects if a page is hybrid AMP and outputs the AMP version to `page.amp/index.html`.
 We also automatically insert the `<link rel="amphtml" href="/page.amp" />` and `<link rel="canonical" href="/" />` tags for you.

 ### Adding AMP Components